 Theodore Roosevelt Island — This spot is the ultimate spot to go to during the fall with all the leaves changing.
 Parking is free, is dog-friendly, and the trails are extremely accessible if you’re hoping to include friends and family.
 It is considered to be a part of the National Park Service, so make sure to do your research with permits to host a ceremony here.

-Great Falls Park — About 40 minutes outside of Washington DC, Great Falls Park is a beautiful spot to elope at with falls over the Potomac River.
+Great Falls Park — About 40 minutes outside of Washington DC, Great Falls Park is a beautiful spot to elope at along the Potomac River.
 One side of the park is Virginia while the opposite side of the park is in Maryland across the river.
 A permit is required to get married at Great Falls, along with a parking fee.
 Get more info about eloping at Great Falls here.

 Georgetown Waterfront — Georgetown is known for its historic brick and frame homes, top-rated restaurants, cobblestone streets, and beautiful architecture.